James Lawrence King

 James Lawrence King (born December 20, 1927) is a senior United States district judge of the United States District Court for the Southern District of Florida, and one of the longest serving federal judges in the United States.

 Education and career

-Born in Miami, Florida, King received a Bachelor of Arts in Education degree from the University of Florida in 1949 and a Bachelor of Laws from the Fredric G. Levin College of Law at the University of Florida in 1953.
-There, he was a member of the law review and Phi Kappa Tau fraternity.
-King served in the United States Air Force from 1953 to 1955 and was in a private law practice in Miami from 1953 until 1964 when he became a member of the Florida Board of Regents.
+King was born in Miami, Florida and graduated from Redland High School in 1945.
+He received his Bachelor of Education from the University of Florida in 1949 and a Bachelor of Laws from the Fredric G. Levin College of Law at the same institution in 1953.
+There, he was a member of the Florida Law Review and Phi Kappa Tau fraternity.

+King served in the United States Air Force from 1953 to 1955 in the Judge Advocate General's Department as a first lieutenant.
+He was in a private law practice in Miami from 1953 until 1964 when he became a member of the Florida Board of Regents.
 From 1964 until 1970, he was a circuit judge of the Eleventh Judicial Circuit Court of Florida.
 During his service as a circuit judge, King sat by designation with the Florida Supreme Court in 1965 and with the Florida Third District Court of Appeal from 1966 to 1967.